Yoga and meditation have gone mainstream, and it seems psychedelics are on their way too. Now all we need is an authentic spirituality.

 “Right livelihood has ceased to be a purely personal matter.
 It is our collective karma… when I meditate on the interrelatedness of all things, I can see that the butcher is not the only person responsible for killing animals.
 He does his work for all of us who eat meat.
 We are co-responsible for his act of killing.”

-If we are benefiting from actions that we feel are wrong, then we are complicit in those acts.
 We can say the same thing about oil companies, those who are plundering the earth to make iphones, those actively at war with the Middle East, or those privatizing water in South America.
 This is not just a few bad apples that we can avoid or stop.
 This is a culture and an economic system that is based on exploitation.
 Yes, we all need to work on ourselves.
 But are any of us strong enough to root out our own selfishness when we are constantly bombarded by a culture that promotes it?

 If we are all a part of this system, and we use practice as a way to de-stress and be more productive, can we really call it spirituality?